Chillsmeit/qBittorrent-ProtonVPN-Guide/README.md

 ```
 touch "$HOME/Docker/protonvpn/docker-compose.yml"
 ```
-Use cat to quickly fill in the info in the YML file
+Use cat to quickly fill in the info for the gluetun yml file:
 ```
 cat <<EOF > "$HOME/Docker/protonvpn/docker-compose.yml"
 version: "3"